Differential graded categories and Deligne conjecture: Introduction

-In Section 2 we introduce, following Leinster [Le], the Leinster weak monoids in a symmetric monoidal category.
+In Section 2 we discuss the Leinster monoids in a symmetric monoidal category, following Leinster [Le].
 They substitute the Segal weak monoids [Se] for the case when $\mathscr{M}$ is not necessary cartesian-enriched category.
 In particular, this concept is well-defined in the linear context.
+Nothing here is new.

+In Section \ref{wl} we introduce weak Leinster $(n,1)$-monoids.
+We arrived to this definition by considering how a based poly-monoidal oplax-functor to $\Cat^\dg(\k)$ is specialized to a functor to $\Alg(\k)$, by taking the $\Hom$s from the based object to itself.
+This link will become more clear in Section \ref{allthat}, which the reader is advised to read in parallel with Section \ref{wl}.

-In Section 3 we review the Keller's and the Drinfeld's constructions of dg quotient.
-The contents of Sections \ref{section330} and \ref{section33}, where we introduce a minor modification of the Drinfeld's dg quotient construction to achieve nice monoidal properties, may be new.
+Section 4 starts with an overview of the Keller and the Drinfeld constructions of dg quotient, as well as of the universal property of a dg quotient.
+In Sections \ref{section330} and \ref{section33} we introduce a refined ``monoidal'' version of the Drinfeld dg quotient.
+This construction is the main technical novelty introduced in the paper.

-We prove Deligne conjecture (in that form how we understand it here) for $n$-fold monoidal essentially small abelian categories in Section 4, for $n=1$, and in Section 5 for general $n$.
-The main results are Theorem \ref{delignesimple} and Theorem \ref{delignesimplen}.
+We prove the Deligne conjecture in the form of Theorem \ref{thn2} for $n=1$ in Section 5, and in Section 7 for general $n$.
+The main results are Theorem \ref{delignesimple} and Theorem \ref{delignesimplen}, for the case $n=1$ and for general $n$, correspondingly.

+In Section \ref{allthat} we collect the definitions on monoidal (op)lax-functors, which are necessary for the proof of Deligne conjecture for $n>1$.
+We also discuss how an $n$-fold monoidal $\k$-linear category gives rise to a strict poly-monoidal (op)lax-functor, see Theorem \ref{monquasi}.

-In Section 6, we consider an application of our results to deformation theory of associative bialgebras.
-We prove in Theorem \ref{3alg} that, when a bialgebra $B$ is a Hopf algebra (that is, it has an antipode), it Gerstenhaber-Schack complex is a Leinster 3-algebra.
-This result is a further development of our construction of a 2-fold monoidal structure on the category of tetramodules over a bialgebra $B$, established in [Sh1].
+Section 8 contains an application of $n=2$ case of Theorem \ref{thn2} to deformation theory of associative bialgebras.
+It is a further development of our construction of a 2-fold monoidal structure on the category of tetramodules over a bialgebra $B$, established in [Sh1].
+We prove in Theorem \ref{3alg} that, when the bialgebra $B$ is a Hopf algebra, the non-degeneracy condition of Definition \ref{deff} holds for the 2-fold monoidal category of $B$-tetramodules.
+Then Theorem \ref{thn2} implies that the Gerstenhaber-Schack complex of $B$ (a.k.a. its deformation complex) is a Leinster (2,1)-algebra.